 Stop the Payment Card!

-In Heidelberg and the Rhein-Neckar district, the discriminatory "payment card" will soon be introduced for all refugees receiving benefits under the Asylum Seekers Benefits Act.
-Behind the decision for the payment card is a racist policy that attempts to further restrict the lives of refugees and isolate Europe from the Global South.
-We oppose the restrictive payment card and want to make solidarity a practice!
+In Heidelberg and the Rhein-Neckar-Kreis, the discriminatory "payment card" will soon be introduced for all refugees who receive benefits under the Asylum Seekers' Benefits Act.
+The decision for the payment card is based on racist policies that attempt to further restrict the lives of refugees and isolate Europe from the Global South.
+We oppose the restrictive payment card and want to make solidarity a reality!

 Why do we reject the payment card?

-The payment card represents an intrusion on the autonomy of refugees and results in restricting participation in everyday life.
-In the Rhein-Neckar district, there will be a cash limit of €50 per month.
+The payment card is an intrusion into the autonomy of refugees and results in limiting their participation in everyday life.
+In the Rhein-Neckar-Kreis, there will be a cash limit of €50 per month.
 It is expected that there will be a similar restriction in Heidelberg.
-Transfers, online shopping, and contracts are not possible or only possible with a lot of effort.
+Transfers, online shopping, and contracts are not possible or only with great effort.
 Many areas of life require cash: e.g., small shops, weekly markets, flea markets, or cultural events.
-All this is restricted by the payment card.
+All of this is restricted by the payment card.

-Even if the payment card resembles a debit card in appearance, its application possibilities are much more limited because the card only works in specific stores.
-And if affected people want to save money, despite the scarce benefits, to financially support their families abroad, it is made very difficult for them.
-The card is problematic from a data protection perspective and offers authorities extensive insights and control options.
+Although the payment card resembles a debit card from the outside, its application possibilities are much more limited, as the card only works in specific stores.
+And if those affected want to set aside money despite limited benefits to financially support their family abroad, this is made very difficult for them.
+The card is problematic in terms of data protection and offers authorities extensive insights and control opportunities.

-We do not want to accept this discriminatory and exclusionary card in Heidelberg and want to show solidarity with those affected.
-For this purpose, we have organized a voucher exchange for Heidelberg and the surrounding area, modeled after many other initiatives nationwide.
+We do not want to accept this discriminatory and exclusive card in Heidelberg and want to show solidarity with those affected.
+For this purpose, we have organized a voucher exchange for Heidelberg and the surrounding area, following the example of many other initiatives nationwide.

 The principle: